hfboyce/tableau_course/_sources/lessons/tableau2.md

 <br>

 3\.
-I select the **Fit Image** option so that the image is fix to the dimension of the dashboard tile.
+I select the **Fit Image** option so that the image is fixed to the dimension of the dashboard tile.
 <img src="imgs/image3.png"  width = "85%" alt="404 image" />

 <br>